 Collectibles carry a higher maximum long term tax rate than cryptocurrencies (31.8% is the top federal tax rate on collectible earnings, compared to 23.8% for cryptocurrency).
 Until the IRS officially weighs in, collectors will have to wait for guidance and make sure they keep careful records of all NFT transactions.

 If you receive cryptocurrency from mining, lending, a promotion, or as a payment for goods or services, it should be reported as ordinary income which is taxed at your highest marginal rate.

 But one area that requires more clarification is staking, where investors lock up their crypto holdings for a limited time in exchange for a percentage-based reward, similar to how you earn interest on money kept in an interest-bearing savings account.
 Cryptocurrencies that allow staking, like Ethereum and Cosmos, do it because it helps maintain the blockchain.

-The IRS hasn’t issued guidance on how earnings from staking will be taxed, but the general perception is that it will be taxed as ordinary income, while taxable events–such as the sale of the coins you earn–will be subject to capital gains.
+The IRS hasn’t issued guidance on how earnings from staking will be taxed, but the general perception is that it will be taxed as ordinary income when received, while taxable events–such as the sale of the coins you earn–will be subject to capital gains.

 Loss from the sale of personal use property

 If you use cryptocurrency to directly buy personal-use property–such as a car, home, appliances, clothes, and more–from a seller that accepts it, you should know that any loss from the sale of that personal-use property is not deductible, so it won’t reduce your tax liability.